Singapore has established a National AI Council. IMDA has published the Agentic AI Governance Framework. Find out what this means for your business →

 ISO 42001 Lead Auditor · Former Director, Akamai APJ

-The most common AI governance failure is not a system that misbehaves.
-It is a system that proceeds.
+The most common AI governance failure is a system that proceeds when it should have stopped.
 A model produces output.
 The pipeline accepts it.
 The system executes.
 The decision crosses from suggestion to action almost by inertia, with no explicit authority ever having been granted.
 By the time anyone reviews what happened, the action is already taken.

 Why Aivance is different